bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 layout:     post
 title:      Making a discord bot
 date:       2021-02-15 23:39:00
-summary:    Simple python discord bot that reacts to my friends messages
+summary:    Python discord bot that reacts to my a specific user's messages
 categories: python
 ---

-### Please note that this post is currently under construction - thank you.
+### Please note that this post is currently under construction.

-I had the idea to make a simple discord bot that would react to my friends messages as a goof.
+I had the idea to make a simple discord bot that would react to a user's messages.
+The bot uses discord.py and is designed to react if, and only if, a specific user sends either a link or uploads an image.

-A 'reaction' on discord looks like this:
+A 'reaction' on discord looks like this, nothing too intrusive:

 ![](https://www.bgigurtsis.com/pictures/posts/discordbot/1.png)

-The concept was to make it so it reacted when a specific friend posted an image or a link in chat.
 Here's my full code:

 {% highlight python %}
 # bot.py